 For further information on the 2006 elections and the post-electoral conflict, see Alejandra Lajous, Confrontación de Agravios: la Postelección de 2006, 2007.

 Perez Correa, Catalina, "Distrust and Disobedience: Discourse and Practice of Law in México" (2007).
 SELA (Seminario en Latinoamérica de Teoría Constitucional y Política) Papers.
-Paper 52.
+52.